PrioteasaAndrei/snake-q-learning/Notes.md

 ## Agent

+The agent recieves the game as a parameter

 The agent can do:
     explotation = look into the Q table and select max value action exploration = act randomly -> explore new states